 It is a very disturbing feeling when you get a misshaped, soft egg in your hand it is like your hen can feel your disappointment.

-Soft egg shells are the earliest indication of egg abnormalities so if you notice that some of your hens is starting to lay soft shelled eggs make sure that you make the changes that can prevent this from happening again.
+Soft eggshells are the earliest indication of egg abnormalities so if you notice that some of your hens are starting to lay soft-shelled eggs make sure that you make the changes that can prevent this from happening again.